jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 **29 January 1759**

 Newton is proven.
 Halley was right.
 See Palitzsch's confirmation below.

-One law for the heavens.
+One law for the Earth and the Heavens.

 ### Universal Laws for Life

 The fossil shop stands between a bookseller and a tinsmith on Lyme Regis's main street.
 Two men pause outside, examining the specimens in the window, then enter.

-"Petrified wood," Mr. Hartley says.
-"The stall by the harbor had petrified wood.
-Tree turned to stone."

 Mary Anning looks up from her workbench.
 "Looking for something in particular?"